410.302 - Bio-Organic Chemistry

 410.649 - Introduction to Regulatory Affairs

 Regulatory affairs (RA) comprise the rules and regulations governing product development and post-approval marketing.
 In the U.S., the FDA establishes and oversees the applicable regulations under several statutes, many regulations, and partnership with legislators, patients, and customers.
 Biotechnology products may be classified as drugs, biologics, or medical devices.
 Each type is regulated by a different center within the FDA.
 This course provides an overview of RA, its effect on product development.
 Topics include: RA history, regulatory agencies, how to access regulatory information, drug submissions, biologics submissions, medical device submissions, GLP, GCP, GMP, and FDA inspections.
+(Research Adminstration elective.
+Prerequisites in Biotechnology apply.
+Contact the director of the MS in Research Admin).

 410.650 - Legal Aspects of Biotechnology